This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A common cause of Erb’s palsy is when the baby’s head gets stuck, and the delivering physician pulls too hard.
 Nerves can get stretched and damaged when doctors use too much force when delivering a baby.

 A lawsuit is a way to get justice for your child living with a disability.
-It may not heal the child’s arm, but the sense of justice and accountability can be a powerful way to heal emotionally.
+It may not heal the child’s arm, but a sense of justice and accountability can be a powerful way to heal emotionally.

 In more practical terms, a lawsuit can provide your family with compensation that will help pay for your injured child’s care.